PX4/PX4-user_guide/en/config/actuators.md

 :::note
 The UI is customised for the selected airframe:
-- Only configurable fields for the selected airframe type are displayed (i.e. if motor geometry isn't configurable, the fields won't be visible).
+- Only _configurable_ fields for the selected airframe type are displayed; fields that aren't configurable for the airframe are hidden.
 - The motor position diagram is currently only displayed for multicopter frames.
 :::